 “We need this,” said Michelle.
 “Exactly what I needed,” said Vincent.
 Michelle Ching and Vincent Cobb are two of 46 Fellows who said they needed Camelback.
-They are two of over 830 who applied to our Fellowship.
+They are two of over 1,000 founders who have applied to our Fellowship.
 They are two of thousands of aspiring entrepreneurs of color (EOC) and women – in education and beyond – who are seeking a place like Camelback.

 If genius is equally distributed, why is it that people of color and women are saying that they need Camelback to achieve their entrepreneurial aspirations?
 Part of this is because of the historical and systemic racial wealth gap that exists in America, and another is due to the race and gender “tax” that entrepreneurs of color and women experience while developing their venture.